 - Bachelor of Arts – Requires completion of physics core requirements, plus an additional 12 hours of physics electives.

 - Bachelor of Science – Requires completion of the physics core requirements, plus the additional courses specified in one of two degree option paths.

 In addition, you are allowed free access to laboratories on campus as a physics major.
 It is a common practice for upper-level students to have keys to laboratories, where they can work on their experiments after hours.

 The physics program is designed to prepare you for a variety of career fields, including:

 - Environmental work

 - Science journalism

 The physics program also prepares you for graduate and professional schools.
 Graduate study in physics or astronomy are possible, as is enrollment in medical, dental, optometry, or pharmacy school.

 The program is an excellent jumping-off point for those interested in pursuing graduate work in engineering as well.
-Fisher offers a 3+2 pre-engineering program in cooperation with the schools of engineering at Columbia University, Rensselaer Polytechnic Institute, and the University of Rochester.
+Fisher offers a 3+2 pre-engineering program in cooperation with Rensselaer Polytechnic Institute.